 Visits to most of the recognised pits around the county should be rewarded with a good selection of waterfowl and regular visits will show the changes in numbers as birds move from one area to another.
 Shallower waters will hold attractive Teal, Gadwall, Shoveler and Wigeon while the deeper pits may attract Goldeneye, Goosander or even Smew which becomes more likely towards the end of the month.
-Two North American ducks species are obvious gaps in the county list and one lucky birder will eventually be able to celebrate the discovery of a Lesser Scaup or American Wigeon.
+One North American ducks species is an obvious gap in the county list and one lucky birder will eventually be able to celebrate the discovery of a Lesser Scaup.

 Divers and Grebes are also potential visitors in the colder and more unsettled periods while the development of ice will make it more likely that a wintering Bittern will be discovered.
 The last few years have seen an increase in numbers and any reedbed in the county has potential to hold this species.
 Most sightings have been as birds move to roost or when extreme cold forces them on to the open ice in search of food.

 December is also a good month for arrival of the scarcer grey goose species and these will often linger with the more established groups of feral birds that are widespread particularly in the middle of the county.
 In 2008/09, a group of Tundra Bean Geese were with us for some months though a group of White-fronted Geese is more likely to be discovered.